Crisis management

 Crisis management is the process by which an organization deals with a disruptive and unexpected event that threatens to harm the organization or its stakeholders.
 The study of crisis management originated with large-scale industrial and environmental disasters in the 1980s.
 It is considered to be the most important process in public relations.

 Three elements are common to a crisis: (a) a threat to the organization, (b) the element of surprise, and (c) a short decision time.
 Venette argues that "crisis is a process of transformation where the old system can no longer be maintained".
 Therefore, the fourth defining quality is the need for change.
 If change is not needed, the event could more accurately be described as a failure or incident.

 In contrast to risk management, which involves assessing potential threats and finding the best ways to avoid those threats, crisis management involves dealing with threats before, during, and after they have occurred.
 It is a discipline within the broader context of management consisting of skills and techniques required to identify, assess, understand, and cope with a serious situation, especially from the moment it first occurs to the point that recovery procedures start.

 Introduction

-Crisis management is a situation-based management system that includes clear roles and responsibilities and process related organizational requirements company-wide.
-The response shall include action in the following areas: Crisis prevention, crisis assessment, crisis handling and crisis termination.
+Crisis management is a situation-based management system that includes clear roles and responsibilities and processes related organizational requirements company-wide.
+The response shall include action in the following areas: crisis prevention, crisis assessment, crisis handling, and crisis termination.
 The aim of crisis management is to be well prepared for crisis, ensure a rapid and adequate response to the crisis, maintaining clear lines of reporting and communication in the event of crisis and agreeing rules for crisis termination.

 The techniques of crisis management include a number of consequent steps from the understanding of the influence of the crisis on the corporation to preventing, alleviating, and overcoming the different types of crisis.
 Crisis management consists of different aspects including: